 This happens if a website is https:// or SSL protected and if you notice a shield with a red cross in the URL address bar of your chrome browser.
-Here the browser is trying to protect your information from fallings to any fraudulent hands and loading unauthenticated sources scripts.
+Here, the browser is trying to protect your information from falling into any fraudulent hands and loading unauthenticated source scripts.

-The shield blocks insecure scripts, ads, or trackers which are unsafe.
-Basically SSL certified websites are very safe as they create an encrypted connection between the user and the web page host.
+The shield blocks insecure scripts, ads, or trackers that are unsafe.
+SSL certified websites are very safe as they create an encrypted connection between the user and the web page host.
 But sometimes, these encrypted sites may get compromised and the hacker might have injected an unsafe script.

 Chrome protects users from the site that’s not secure to make sure your information on the page doesn’t fall into the wrong hands by blocking certain 3rd party scripts hosted on-site.

 Why does the Chrome Browser Shows Shield?

 The shield appears because Chrome cannot recognize some of the elements of the page as trusted and authentic.
-It is quite common for a website that hasn’t upgraded to a secured connection protocol and there is nothing to worry about as user.
+It is quite common for a website that hasn’t upgraded to a secured connection protocol and there is nothing to worry about that as a user.

 Let’s take an example for a better understanding.

-Suppose you visit a web page which is https:// protected and the page contains links that aren’t SSL protected then the browser will have a view of “mixed content.”
+Suppose you visit a web page that is https:// protected and the page contains links that aren’t SSL protected then the browser will have a view of “mixed content.”

-There can be cases when your browser extension is blocking the web content and have page loading issue as well that would lead to unsecured connection.
-But, these instances are very few almost negligible.
+There can be cases when your browser extension is blocking the web content and have a page loading issue as well that would lead to an unsecured connection and display the sign that reads load unsafe scripts.
+But, these instances are very and few are almost negligible.

 Is it Safe to Visit a Page having Shield Sign?

 Relax!
-Nothing to Worry.
+Nothing to Worry About.
 Yes! of course, it is very much safe to visit such pages because they are SSL protected.

 Suppose that site is not SSL certified then chrome would not have even identified any scripts.
 So, it is surely very safe to visit the site.
 You can check whether the connection to the site is secure or not by clicking on the https:// or padlock and then click on Certificates.